harshkakashaniya/AR-tag-detection/README.md

 * This also implies that the orientation of the transformed template image must match that of the tag at any given frame, which has been taken care using efficient corner, contour and edge detection techniques to get the correct orientation of the AR tag at any given time.
-* The above has been achieved using the calculated homography matrix to get the `warpPerspective` along with the CV function `fillConexPoly`.
+* The above has been achieved using the calculated homography matrix to get the `cv2.warpPerspective` along with the CV function `cv2.fillConvexPoly`.

 ### Output Images: